So you want to go to Everest Base Camp and want to know how much it will cost?

 Avoid purchasing sweets or soft drinks on the trek.
 They are expensive.

-A local package trek about the same price
+A local package trek is about the same price

-Taking the right trekking guide and a trekking package can also lower your budget.
+Taking the right trekking guide or a local trekking package can also lower your budget.

 If you are only trekking to say you've "done Everest" then you can get away with less experienced (but qualified) guide.
 The difference will be language, enthusiasm and knowledge.